ofriedri/univention-ansible-ucr/README.md

 consist of the `facts` role provided in this repository only.
 The second play then contains the rest of your tasks.
-That way all the UCR variables will be available to any task or role that is called from the second play
+That way all the UCR variables will be available to any task or role that is called from the second play.

-The second play can ommit gathering facts as that has been done already.
+The second play can omit gathering facts as that has been done already.
 This will also be advantageous to this play's execution time.

 An example playbook is available at the end of this file.